Don Gallucci: Producing/composing

 In early 1970, Gallucci was hired by Elektra Records as a staff producer.
 In May 1970, Jac Holzman, head of Elektra, asked him to produce a new album for The Stooges.
-The album, Fun House, was their second, recorded in Los Angeles in two weeks from May 11–25, 1970.
+The album, Fun House, was their second, recorded in Los Angeles in two weeks, from May 11 to May 25, 1970.
 Gallucci was flown to New York to hear the band live; he was impressed and decided the album should have a "live performance" feel without actually being live.
 To emulate a live recording sound, he stripped off all of the studio carpeting and soundproofing and had singer Iggy Pop use a handheld microphone.
 Gallucci’s overdubbed electric organ was added to an alternate take of "Down on the Street", which was released as a single.
-AllMusic praised his producing of the album, recognising his "energetic and immediate production".
+AllMusic praised his producing of the album, recognizing his "energetic and immediate production".
 In 2003, Rolling Stone ranked Fun House No. 191 on their list of 500 Greatest Albums of All Time, maintaining the rating in a 2012 revision, and moving it up to No. 94 in the 2020 reboot of the list.

 Also in 1970, he produced the first album by Crabby Appleton with one track, "Go Back", peaking at No. 36 on the Billboard chart.
 Gallucci changed his surname to "Caverhill" around 1973 and composed music for the 1974 films The Last Porno Flick and The Second Coming of Suzanne.